-- Fill fuel tank. - 2.
+- 1. Fill fuel tank. - 2.
 Check oil reservoir level indicated on dipstick.
 Add oil if necessary. - 3.
 Drive slowly at first.
 Select an area which is open and will give you room to familiarize yourself with vehicle operation and handling. - 4.
-Vary the throttle positions.
 Do not operate at sustained idle. - 5.
-Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier on the daily pre-ride inspection checklist found in 4.daily pre-ride inspection ". - 6.
+Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier on the daily pre-ride inspection checklist found in" 4.daily pre-ride inspection ". - 6.
 Don't pull loads. - 7.
-Break-in oil and filter.
-Change at 20 hours or 500 miles/800km.
+Break in oil and filter.
+Change at 20 hours or 250 miles/400km.

-10. RIDING WEAR
+10. RIDING GEAR

-SAFE RIDING WEAR
+SAFE RIDING GEAR

 Always wear clothing suite to the type of riding you are doing.
-UTV riding requires special protective clothing which will make you feel more comfortable and reduce chances of injury.
+UTV riding requires special protective clothing which will make you fell more comfortable and reduce chances of injury.